varnish/zipnish/ui/README.md

 Previous command will read [package.json](../src/ui/package.json) and install the required dependencies with the right versions.

-To generate Development version of bootstrap css use,
+To generate the development version of bootstrap.css use,

 `$> grunt dev`

-alternatively you can generate a distribution version of css using,
+Alternatively to generate a distribution version of bootstrap.css use,

 `$> grunt dist`